2021 Copa Sudamericana final stages: Draw

 The draw for the round of 16 was held on 1 June 2021, 12:00 PYT (UTC−4), at the CONMEBOL Convention Centre in Luque, Paraguay.
 For the round of 16, the 16 teams were drawn into eight ties (A–H) between a Copa Sudamericana group winner (Pot 1) and a Copa Libertadores group third-placed (Pot 2), with the Copa Sudamericana group winners hosting the second leg.
 Teams from the same association or the same group could be drawn into the same tie (Regulations Article 2.2.3.2).

 Bracket

-The bracket starting from the round of 16 is determined as follows:
+The bracket starting from the round of 16 was determined as follows: